kravitexx/promptshare/README.md

 👉 **Commenting Feature**: A commenting feature to facilitate discussions within Prompts.

-👉 **Nested Commenting**: Commenting system with nested threads, providing a structured conversation flow.
+👉 **Nested Commenting**: Commenting system with nested Prompts, providing a structured conversation flow.

 👉 **User Search with Pagination**: A user search feature with pagination for easy exploration and discovery of other users.

-👉 **Activity Page**: Display notifications on the activity page when someone comments on a user's thread, enhancing user engagement.
+👉 **Activity Page**: Display notifications on the activity page when someone comments on a user's Prompt, enhancing user engagement.

 👉 **Profile Page**: User profile pages for showcasing information and enabling modification of profile settings.